-Man charged in family’s death near Disney: ‘I wasn’t there’
+Dad in killings at family home near Disney: ‘I wasn’t there’

 “I couldn’t stop this because I wasn’t there,” Anthony Todt told his sister Chrissy Caplet in recordings of one of two phone calls obtained by The Day of New London, Connecticut.

 Authorities allege that Todt, who worked in Connecticut and spent weekends with his family in Florida, killed his wife and three children, as well as the family dog.
 The decomposing bodies were discovered Jan.
-13, a Monday, in the family’s home in Celebration, a planned community near Walt Disney World and developed by the Walt Disney Co.
+13, a Monday, in the family’s home in Celebration, a planned community near Walt Disney World and developed with a Utopia-like vision by the Walt Disney Co.

 Todt, 45, claimed in a June 19 letter to his father obtained by the Orlando Sentinel that his wife, Megan, had drugged the children and then stabbed and suffocated them.
 Todt wrote that his wife then drank a bottle of Benadryl and stabbed herself in the abdomen.